valsamovich/java/README.md

 - It is executed when an object is created.
 - It is used to set default values.
 - Does not return anything including void.
+- Cunstructor can be oveloaded (i.e. can create multiply constructor).

 ```
 class Programming {